Post45 Data Collective

 Credits

-Grant Wythoff: conceptualization, data collection, data cleaning, analysis, writing (original draft), writing (revisions), project administration
+• Grant Wythoff: conceptualization, data collection, data cleaning, analysis, writing (original draft), writing (revisions), visualizations, project administration

 Acknowledgments

 Our thanks to the following colleagues for their invaluable feedback on the collection and scope of this data: Happy Buzaaba, Matt Chandler, Wouter Haverals, Ryan Heuser, Rebecca Sutton Koeser, Paul March-Russell, Mary Naydan, Christine Roughan, Will Slocombe, Laure Thompson, and Sherryl Vint.
-Thanks also to Dan Sinykin and Melanie Walsh for their careful editorial feedback, and to our anonymous peer reviewer for incredibly generous comments that helped us see this data in a new light.
+Thanks also to Dan Sinykin and Melanie Walsh for their careful editorial feedback, to Neel Gupta and Em Nordling for going over everything with a fine-tooth comb, and to our anonymous peer reviewer for incredibly generous comments that helped us see this data in a new light.

 Bibliography